 This docuseries will completely blow your mind and keep you glued to the screen for every moment.
-It’s definitely one of the most disturbing true crime documentaries out there…ironically stemming from a case that started with no crime at all.
+It’s definitely one of the most disturbing true crime documentaries on Netflix right now…ironically stemming from a case that started with no crime at all.

 Add this to your Netflix queue and move it to the top of your list!
-It’s an unbelievable true crime documentary that will stay with you for a long time.
+It’s an unbelievable and shocking true crime documentary that will stay with you for a long time.